dccircuit/IGME-235-Fall-2019/exercises/more-images.md

 1. Use the website: http://favicomatic.com to create the necessary files and code.
     - This failed for me in recent testing, so if you can't get it to work, yourself, you can download this simple result zip file from a previous attempt: [favicomatic.zip](favicomatic.zip)
+    - If the above site fails to work, you can use this site as an alternative: https://www.favicon-generator.org

 1. Add the generated link tags to the head of your page so that the favicon loads.